ArmandoChr/Minimal/README.md

-My CV on Github wwith links to Coding projects
+My CV on Github with links to Coding projects